 “I have your back”

 The IDP is a 7-week program.
 It is held one evening per week, and each session lasts about 1.5 hours, for a total of 16 hours.
 It involves classroom instruction, and it can also result in a referral for drug and alcohol treatment (not to last longer than 8 months unless otherwise recommended by the Department of Mental Hygiene or health officials administering the program).
 We have been seeing clients consistently referred for treatment by the IDP when their alleged BAC was .15 or higher.
-Until the treatment is completed, the IDP won’t issue a Notice of Completion, meaning that; (1) you cannot regain full driving privileges; and (2) if the sentencing court ordered you to complete the IDP (as opposed to you voluntarily enrolling), it could take 8 months or longer before the court gets a notification that the program was successfully completed.
-That could mean more “control dates,” where we go back to court to give the judge a status update.
+Until the treatment is completed, the IDP won’t issue a Notice of Completion, meaning that you cannot regain full driving privileges until your suspension or revocation expires.

-In addition judges may bar people from taking the program, as can the Commissioner of the NYS DMV or an appointed Deputy.
+In addition, judges may bar people from taking the program, as can the Commissioner of the NYS DMV.
 If you have been convicted of any alcohol-related offense during the previous five years you are not eligible to enroll in the IDP, whether you participated in the program previously or not.

 The laws and regulations surrounding the NYS Impaired Driver Program are – to say the least – tortuously complex.
 One law will refer to another section of the law which refers you to a regulation promulgated by the Commissioner… all without saying anything.
 It’s a drafting mess.
 An experienced DWI attorney can help you navigate the mess, determine what may happen to your driving privileges, and then come up with a strategy for keeping your license.

 If you are facing a DWI charge, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.

 Fax: (585) 286-3128